 With all those people flying, things can all too easily go wrong.
 Here are a few things to keep in mind when traveling this holiday season.

 The most important thing to keep in mind when traveling during the Thanksgiving holiday is to expect delays.
 Travel times skyrocket, as many families are on the roads to visit family or go out of town.

 Expect to be in traffic when traveling to the airport, and plan accordingly to give yourself additional time.

 Delays will be found at the airport in the check-in line and through security.
 With so many people flying in and out of Chicago, check-in lines may double or triple.

 A general rule of thumb for domestic flights is to be at the airport at least 2 hours before your flight is scheduled for takeoff.
-During the Thanksgiving season, it may be beneficial to aim for 3 hours to make room for any mishaps that may occur.
+During the holidays, it may be beneficial to aim for 3 hours to make room for any mishaps that may occur.

 Most importantly, remember to be patient and kind to the workers.
 The staff at the check-in counters most likely feel just as overwhelmed as you do.